-Proposal Voting Choices and Board Recommendation Voting Standard Item 1: Election of Directors vote in favor of each nominee; Majority of votes cast vote in favor of specific nominees; vote against each nominee; vote against specific nominees; abstain from voting with respect to each nominee; or abstain from voting with respect to specific nominees.
+Proposal Voting Choices and Board Recommendation Voting Standard Item 1: Election of Directors vote in favor of each nominee; Majority of votes cas vote in favor of specific nominees; • vote against each nominee; vote against specific nominees; abstain from voting with respect to each nominee; or abstain from voting with respect to specific nominees.
 The Board recommends a vote FOR each of the Director nominees.
-Item 2: Advisory Vote to Approve Executive Compensation vote in favor of the advisory proposal; Majority of votes cast vote against the advisory proposal; or abstain from voting on the advisory proposal.
+Item 2: Advisory Vote to Approve Executive Compensation vote in favor of the advisory proposal; Majority of votes cas vote against the advisory proposal; or abstain from voting on the advisory proposal.
 The Board recommends a vote FOR the advisory vote to approve executive compensation.
-Item 3: Approval of The Coca-Cola Company 2024 Equity Plan vote in favor of the 2024 Equity Plan; Majority of votes cast vote against the 2024 Equity Plan; or abstain from voting on the 2024 Equity Plan.
-The Board recommends a vote FOR the approval of the 2024 Equity Plan.
-The Coca-Cola Company 🔹 122 🌒 2024 Proxy Statement
+Item 3: Approval of The Coca-C ola ● vote in favor of the 2024 Equity Plan; Majority of votes cas Company 2024 Equity Plan vote against the 2024 Equity Plan; or abstain from voting on the 2024 Equity Plan.